 Nutribullet (Amazon)

-I never in a minute expected to become as fond of the NutriBullet as I am — “as seen on TV” products are not my thang.
+I never expected to become as fond of the NutriBullet as I am — “as seen on TV” products are generally not my thang.
 But, I use the NutriBullet all the time, and not just for smoothies.
 I use it for salad dressings, pureeing soups, smoothing out sauces — anything that’s appropriate for a regular blender.

 Best of all, it’s super easy to clean.
 This model comes in multiple colors now to match the kitchen decor.
 I really just love this thing.